harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/vmware/vmware-network-rate-limit.md

 <!-- ![VMware Network Rate Limit](./static/images/vmware-network-rate-limit.png) -->

 ## Use cases
+VMware network rate limit:

-- VMware network rate limit simulates issues within the VM network (or microservice) communication across services in different hosts.
+- Simulates issues within the VM network (or microservice) communication across services in different hosts.
-- It determines the impact of degradation while accessing a microservice.
+- Determines the impact of degradation while accessing a microservice.
-- It simulates network congestion by artificially limiting the available bandwidth to understand how the system behaves under reduced network capacity.
+- Simulates network congestion by artificially limiting the available bandwidth to understand how the system behaves under reduced network capacity.
-- It can assess the impact of network rate limits on the quality of service (QoS) and compliance with service level agreements (SLAs) by observing the system's response time and performance.
+- Helps assess the impact of network rate limits on the quality of service (QoS) and compliance with service level agreements (SLAs) by observing the system's response time and performance.
-- It can validate whether rate-limiting mechanisms in your application or network infrastructure are functioning correctly and effectively.
+- Validates whether rate-limiting mechanisms in your application or network infrastructure are functioning correctly and effectively.
-- It can assess how the system performs when network resources are constrained, mimicking real-world scenarios where network connectivity may be compromised during a disaster or outage.
+- Helps assess how the system performs when network resources are constrained, mimicking real-world scenarios where network connectivity may be compromised during a disaster or outage.
-- It can help determine how the system prioritizes and handles different types of traffic when network rate limits are in place, ensuring that critical services receive preferential treatment.
+- Determines how the system prioritizes and handles different types of traffic when network rate limits are in place, ensuring that critical services receive preferential treatment.

 :::note
 - Kubernetes > 1.16 is required to execute this fault.